-MERRILLVILLE — Late 2015 marked two years since a 27-year-old man was found shot to death on the cooler floor of Piatak Meats.
+MERRILLVILLE — It's been several years since a 27-year-old man was found shot to death on the cooler floor of Piatak Meats.

 Andrew Fugate, of Hobart, was shot three times in the head, once at close range, police said.